The Main Cycle Route

 Arrival

-If you want to cycle along the Main Cycle Route with your own bike, we recommend travelling by car or train.
+If you want to cycle along the Main Cycle Route with your own bike, we recommend traveling by car or train.
 All major towns on the Main are connected to the motorway and federal road network as well as to the regional and long-distance services of Deutsche Bahn.
-If you are travelling by train, please enquire in advance whether your chosen connection allows you to take your bicycle with you.
-If you are travelling a long way and have booked a rental bike, we recommend using the airports in Nuremberg and Frankfurt am Main in addition to the car and train.
+If you are traveling by train, please enquire in advance whether your chosen connection allows you to take your bicycle with you.
+If you are traveling a long way and have booked a rental bike, we recommend using the airports in Nuremberg and Frankfurt am Main in addition to the car and train.
 From here you can easily reach all the larger towns on the Main by train.

 Who is the Main Cycle Route suitable for?

 The Main Cycle Route is ideal for pleasure cyclists who are curious about Franconian cuisine and delicious wine.
 Nature lovers will be thrilled by the varied landscapes on both sides of the Main.
 Or do you, as a family with children, appreciate relaxed cycling away from the major roads?
-Garnished with countless historic towns, castles and palaces, culture and history enthusiasts will also get their money's worth.
+Garnished with countless historic towns, castles, and palaces, culture and history enthusiasts will also get their money's worth.
 The Main Cycle Route is suitable for everyone!

-The wide paths are well suited for the use of a child's trailer.
+The wide paths are well-suited for the use of a child's trailer.
 Since you cycle on low-traffic routes, you can let your children cycle long sections by themselves.
 The almost gradient-free route and the manageable stages on the Main Cycle Route make a cycling holiday just as enjoyable for beginners as for sporty cyclists who plan their stages accordingly.

 Between Bamberg and Gemünden am Main and between Wertheim and Aschaffenburg, the route is also suitable for racing cyclists.